Homepage

 Cyprus is a fab place to meet big, flamboyant birds in winter.
 Between November and March, tens of thousands of flamingos, cranes and other migrant waterfowl flock to Akrotiri Salt Lake to feast on the tiny shrimp that thrive in its shallow waters.

-If you haven't brought your own binoculars, the Akrotiri Environment Education Centre in Akrotiri village (about 5km from Limassol) has a rooftop viewing area equipped with high-powered scopes.
+If you haven't brought your own binoculars, the Akrotiri Environment Education Centre in Akrotiri village (about 5km/3 miles from Limassol) has a rooftop viewing area equipped with high-powered scopes.

 Prices and availability shown can change.
 Always check pricing with the provider before booking.